 Pain & Symptom Management

+Our hospice physician services are tailored to each individual case.
 No one needs to live in pain.
 If the patient feels uncomfortable, have their doctor consult with our hospice and palliative care physicians.
 Our physician care services manage a patient’s pain and symptoms based on collaborative work with the patient’s primary doctor—particularly those involving cancer and chronic disease resulting in pain and discomfort.

-Nevada Hospice Cares hospice and palliative care doctors have extensive knowledge and understanding of pain management drugs and try to minimize pain with as little medication as possible.
+Our hospice and palliative care doctors have extensive knowledge and understanding of pain management drugs and try to minimize pain with as little medication as possible.
 Doctors also track the dosage and reactions of each condition to reach the correct degree of dosage of pain medication with the least amount of adverse effects on the individual.

 Almost all of the pain can be alleviated with proper medications.
 While decreasing discomfort to a substantial degree, patients will eat and sleep, remain emotionally aware, and retain a sense of freedom, security, confidence, and self-care.